freitasgouvea/solidity-expert-bootcamp/01-Notes/03-Evm.md

 THE ORDER is the same of the contract!!!

+For mapping/account storage key value pair both sides have 256-bits.
+In this case, change the value from `uint256` to `uint8` has no effect for optimization storage.

 ### Code execution

 1. evm code provide instructions to execute the stack